Al Capone: Tax evasion

 Much was later made of other evidence, such as witnesses and ledgers, but these strongly implied Capone's control rather than stating it.
 Capone's lawyers, who had relied on the plea bargain Wilkerson refused to honor, therefore had mere hours to prepare for the trial, ran a weak defense focused on claiming that essentially all his income was lost to gambling.
 This would have been irrelevant regardless, since gambling losses can only be subtracted from gambling winnings, but it was further undercut by Capone's expenses, which were well beyond what his claimed income could support; Wilkerson allowed Capone's spending to be presented at very great length.

 The government charged Capone with evasion of $215,000 in taxes on a total income of $1,038,654, during the five-year period.
 Capone was convicted on five counts of income tax evasion on October 17, 1931, and was sentenced a week later to 11 years in federal prison, fined $50,000 plus $7,692 for court costs, and was held liable for $215,000 plus interest due on his back taxes.
 The contempt of court sentence was served concurrently.
 New lawyers hired to represent Capone were Washington-based tax experts.
 They filed a writ of habeas corpus based on a Supreme Court ruling that tax evasion was not fraud, which apparently meant that Capone had been convicted on charges relating to years that were actually outside the time limit for prosecution; however, a judge interpreted the law so that the time that Capone had spent in Miami was subtracted from the age of the offences, thereby denying the appeal of both Capone's conviction and sentence.

+In a July 1931 interview with the Chicago Herald and Examiner, after an initial guilty plea but before his final conviction and sentencing, Capone offered what he called a "swan song of a racketeer."